kazewong/flowMC/docs/source/quickstart.rst

 #.
 Write down the function you want to sample in the form of :code:`p(x)`, where :code:`p` is the log probability density function and :code:`x` is the vector of variables of interest.
 #.
 Configure the sampler.
 #.
 Give the sampler the initial position of your n_chains

+While this guide can help in configuring the sampler, here are the two important bits you need to think about before using this package:

+1. You better write the likelihood function in JAX